Tan Malaka: Time in the Netherlands

 Arriving at the Netherlands, Tan Malaka initially experienced a culture shock.
 There, he heavily underestimated the North European climate.
-As a consequence, he was infected with pleuritis in early 1914, and he did not completely recover until 1915 During his time in Europe, he became interested in the history of revolutions, as well the theory of revolution being a means to transform a society.
-His first inspiration on the subject was from the book De Fransche Revolutie, which was initially given by G. H. Horensma.
-The book was a Dutch translation of a book by the German historian, author, journalist, and social democratic politician Wilhelm Blos, which concerned the French revolution and the historical events in France from 1789 until 1804.
-After the Russian Revolution of October 1917, Tan Malaka became increasingly interested in communism and socialism and reformist socialism.
+As a consequence, he was infected with pleuritis in early 1914, and he did not completely recover until 1915.
+During his time in Europe, he developed an interest in the history of revolutions, as well as in the theory of revolution as a means of transforming society.
+His first inspiration on the subject came from the book De Fransche Revolutie, which was originally given to him by G. H. Horensma.
+The book was a Dutch translation of a book by the German historian, author, journalist, and social democratic politician Wilhelm Blos, which concerned the French Revolution and the historical events in France from 1789 until 1804.
+After the Russian Revolution of October 1917, Tan Malaka became increasingly interested in communism, socialism and reformist socialism.
 Beginning to read the works of Karl Marx, Friedrich Engels, and Vladimir Lenin.

 He also began reading the works of Friedrich Nietzsche, who became one of his early political role models.
 During this time, Tan Malaka grew to dislike Dutch culture.
 Instead, he was more impressed at the cultures of Germany and the United States.
 He even enlisted for the German Army, but was rebuffed, as the army did not accept foreigners at the time.
 In the Netherlands, he met Henk Sneevliet, one of the founders of the Indische Sociaal-Democratische Vereeniging (ISDV), the precursor to the Communist Party of Indonesia (PKI).
 Tan Malaka also became interested in the Sociaal-Democratische Onderwijzers Vereeniging (Association of Democrat Social Teachers) during this time.
 In November 1919, Tan Malaka graduated, and received his hulpacte diploma.